Krekun/vrchat-mcp-osc/README.md

 # VRChat MCP OSC

 **VRChat MCP OSC** provides a bridge between AI assistants and VRChat using the Model Context Protocol (MCP), enabling AI-driven avatar control and interactions in virtual reality environments.
-*Note: This project is still under development.
-Certain detailed parameters cannot be configured yet, but support will be added soon.*

 ## Overview